A Full-Service Law Firm for Nebraska Locals & Businesses Serving Western Nebraska Since 1977

 When is Consent Not Necessary in Nebraska?

-- Has relinquished the child in writing
+• Relinquished the child in writing

-- Having their parental rights terminated by the court
+• Had their parental rights terminated by the court